 Whether it’s due to sending issues, disk storage complications, or a general interest in sizing a PowerPoint file, this tutorial can give step-by-step instructions on a few basic ways to change the size of a PowerPoint Presentation.

-Though there are many possible avenues to complete this task, some complicated skills that require expertise with PP, or simple decisions like cutting text and number of slides, these three options are somewhere in between.
+Though there are many possible avenues to complete this task, some complicated skills that require expertise with PPT, or simple decisions like cutting text and number of slides, these three options are somewhere in between.
 Here you’ll learn how to convert your file, a fundamental way to change the resolution within your PowerPoint, and how easy it is to change the images’ size added to your slides.

-From PowerPoint PP to PDF
+From PowerPoint PPT to PDF

-One of the most uncomplicated ways to reduce the size of a PowerPoint presentation is by transforming it into a PDF.
+One of the most uncomplicated ways to reduce the size of a PowerPoint PPT presentation is by transforming it into a PDF.

 - First, you go up to the “File” tab in the far-left corner of your screen.